 Integrated Systems Nanofabrication Cleanroom (ISNC)

-The CNSI approach is unique in that it will integrate classic semiconductor tools and processes with biological, chemical, and medical substrates.
+The ISNC approach to nanofabrication is unique in that it will integrate classic semiconductor tools and processes with biological, chemical, and medical substrates to extend beyond more traditional nano-device fabrication such as integrated circuits, quantum dots, single electron transistors, nanotips etc. toward DNA, single molecules, proteins and a host of other biologically relevant nanosystems.
 Traditionally, semiconductor processing excludes these types of applications because of the possibility of cross-contamination and equipment damage.
-High speed Intel processors would not function correctly if exposed to cellular material, for example.
-By proper process design and equipment selection, (limiting temperature during processing of organic films, for instance,) it should be possible to successfully join many standard process techniques with the evolving bio-medical and nanoscale fabrication applications.
+By proper process design and equipment selection, the ISNC provides the opportunity to successfully join standard process techniques with evolving bio-medical and nanoscale fabrication applications.
 Integrating the biology suite into the clean room allows scientists to keep their samples free of even trace contamination which may affect the outcome of their experiments.

 Macro-Scale Imaging Laboratory